Standout feature: Chic interior and a great wine list

 This hotel at the University of Calgary has indoor and outdoor spaces that are best for smaller weddings.
 It also has a catering menu that includes late-night poutine bars, martini ice luge sculptures with your choice of signature cocktail and main courses of rack of lamb and stuffed chicken breast.

-This upscale Korean restaurant on 17 Avenue S.W. is fun and funky with a delicious food and cocktail menu.
-For your event, you can book the entire space to hold 90 people seated or choose either the lounge for 30 people or the dining room for 60 people.
+This upscale Korean restaurant on 17 Ave.
+S.W. is fun and funky with a delicious food and cocktail menu.
+For your event, you can book the entire space to hold 90 people seated (120 cocktail) or choose either the lounge for 30 people seated (50 cocktail) or the dining room for 60 people seated (70 cocktail).
 Your food can be served cocktail-style, plated or family-style with dishes that include crispy tofu, dumplings, beef back ribs and gochujang chocolate ice cream sandwiches.

 344 17 Ave.
 S.W., 403-460-3341, anju.ca

-Imagine hosting a dinner for 240 on the stage of the Jack Singer Concert Hall for your wedding?
+Imagine hosting a dinner for 200 on the stage of the Jack Singer Concert Hall for your wedding?
 It can happen.
-You can also opt for the Jack Singe Concert Hall Lobby, Engineered Air Theatre or the Founders Room for your celebration.
+You can also opt for the Jack Singer Concert Hall Lobby or Engineered Air Theatre.
 They all come with flexible packages and staff to help with food, music, lighting and audio visual.

 205 8 Ave.
 S.E., 403-294-7455, artscommons.ca